grndng/pwdgen/README.md

 On Linux, this module makes use of the xclip or xsel commands, which should come with the os.
 I had to install xsel (I'm using Arch, btw).
 Otherwise on Linux, you will need the gtk or PyQt4 modules installed.

-To generate a password, you have to run `pwdgen.py` with an argument (in case you want to create a weak password):
+To generate a password, you have to run `pwdgen.py` with an argument (in case you want to create a weak password).
+By default `pwdgen.py` will create strong passwords:
 ```shell
 python pwdgen.py -s strong      # for strong passwords
 python pwdgen.py -s weak        # for weak passwords